damianhakert/damianhakert.github.io/source/_posts/2015-05-07-version-check.markdown

 There will always be an option to turn this behavior off.

 Please let us know what you think about the above plan in the comments.

+## Update

+We decided against sending the hostname in the url of the picture request.
+But the https picture request itself will have a HTTP referer header.
+We can use that to see where and how GitLab is used.
+We will still not store the ip-address of the requests.